siabau/chatfilter/README.md

-# chatfilter
+# filter for subter.org

-Chat filter for subter.org
+Feel free to contribute to our chat filter for Subter!